nkitanov/iaq_board/README.md

 In the video I explain about soldering.
 The PCB have symbols on for the components and pins.
 Just pay attention to correct orientation of boards and pins.

 ![](images/kicad_3d.png)

+# User manual
+It's quite simple, everything is explained in the video.

 # FAQ
 - *Can I power it from a battery?*